breningtonworth/socketrat/README.md

   socketrat
 </h1>

-A Python-based remote administration tool.
+A simple remote administration tool made with Python.

 > **Note**:
 > This project is still under construction.